Do you want to lighten your hair but don’t want to use pure bleach as it just tears your hair a new arsehole?

 If you are someone who has never used bleach before, performing a bleach test is of utmost necessity before you apply bleach all over your head.
 Prepare a mix by blending the developer and bleach in small quantities (both components should be equal in quantity).
 Using a cotton swab apply the mix on your elbow’s inside.
 If the area becomes patchy, turns red or if you feel any sort of itchiness in that part of your body, you are most likely allergic to bleach.
 Individuals, who are allergic to bleach, should always avoid using it.

 Ideally, you should use a high quality clarifying shampoo for this recipe.
 That’s because clarifying shampoos are good at gauging the potency of the bleach you use.
-Other shampoos should also do a good enough job for you; the only kind you should stay away from is shampoos formulated for toning your hair.
+And you want the mixture to be as gentle as possible!

 1. Fill a large mixing bowl with shampoo.